Rich2/openstrat/README.md

 ```
 From within the sbt console run:
 ```
-~ Strat/reStart //To launch a ScalaFx window.
-The most useful command for development DocProj/doc //Will produce docs for the Core and FxStrat projects.
+~ StratJvm/reStart //To launch a ScalaFx window.
+The most useful command for development ~ StratJs/fastOptJS //Not functioning yet.
+DocProj/doc //Will produce docs for the Core and FxStrat projects.
 They can be found in DocProj/target/scala-2.12/api
 ```